 Ilish Mach or Hilsa Fish is considered as the King of fishes by the Bengalis.
 Though mostly favored by the Bangals (people having the origin in Bangladesh) but Ghotis (who are having the origin in India) cherish it equally.
 I am a true blue Ghoti I love my portion of Ilish Mach (even more than Prawn, the Ghoti favorite). you can cook this amazing fish in several ways.
 In this post, I will be sharing my favorite 10 Ilish Mach recipes that one should try, well before die!

 There are probably 100s recipes of Ilish Mach available but a few are obviously favored by the mass.
 One cannot actually mess with Ilish Mach given the cooking process is mostly on the simpler side.
-I literally am confused, which Ilish recipe to share and which should I not include.
+I literally am confused, which Ilish Mach recipes to share and which should I not include.

 Here're the Ilish Mach recipes from Debjanir Rannaghar!